DuncanCragg/OnexOS/README-App.md

 In addition, there are panels that know about layout, so you can drop paragraph panels onto or into them, and they're rendered lined up.
 You can then re-order the stack of paragraph panels easily.
 Similarly, there's a chat panel, where the stack of message panels it contains can only be added to at the end.
 Such panels have scrollers, too.

 These document and chat panels are really just stacks of links to paragraph panels.
-So this means that, for example, you can build a new document by collecting and dropping links to a few select chat message panels into it.
+So this means that you can easily build a new document by simply collecting and dropping some links into it.
+These could be links to paragraph panels that you find elsewhere, perhaps even links to a few select chat messages.

+### What's novel about it?

+This space really owes its creative "mashability" to the way all your family's panels are sewn, pinned, tied and snapped together everywhere by "links".

+These links work somewhat like the Web's URLs in that they form a handle or hook onto everything in the world.
+This allows you to point at, pick up, share and reuse anything and everything that you see there.

 ### What can you do with links?